wp-plugins/updraftplus/readme.txt

 Many thanks to the existing translators:

+* Français / French translation (fr_FR): ufo3D - http://ufo-3d.fr/ and Thomas Jacobsen - http://123informatique.ch/ - with help from Françoise Lhermitte - http://www.ajwan.net
-* Deutsch / German (de_DE): Marcel Herrguth - mherrguth@mrgeneration.de
+* Swedish / Svensk (sv_SE): Steve Sandström - http://www.brandicon.se
-* Español / Spanish (es_ES): Fernando Villasmil - villasmil.fernando@gmail.com
+* Español / Spanish (es_ES): Fernando Villasmil - villasmil.fernando at gmail.com
+* Polski / Polish (pl_PL): Bartosz Kaczmarek - barth.kaczmarek at gmail.com
+* Chinese (zh_CN): K L Wang - http://klwang.info
+* Italiano / Italian (it_IT): Francesco Carpana - f.carpana at gmail.com

+And to these (need updating or new translators; now less than 50% translated):
+* Deutsch / German (de_DE): Marcel Herrguth - mherrguth at mrgeneration.de
 * Magyar / Hungarian (hu_HU): Szépe Viktor - http://www.szepe.net
-* Nederlands / Dutch (nl_NL): Hans van der Vlist - hansvandervlist@gmail.com
+* Nederlands / Dutch (nl_NL): Hans van der Vlist - hansvandervlist at gmail.com
-* Polski / Polish (pl_PL): Bartosz Kaczmarek - barth.kaczmarek@gmail.com
-* Italiano / Italian (it_IT): Francesco Carpana - f.carpana@gmail.com

 = Other support =

-We hang out in the support forum for this plugin - http://wordpress.org/support/plugin/updraftplus - however, to save our time so that we can spend it on development, please read the plugin's Frequently Asked Questions - <a href="http://updraftplus.com/support/frequently-asked-questions/">http://updraftplus.com/support/frequently-asked-questions/</a> - before going there, and ensure that you have updated to the latest released version of UpdraftPlus.
+We hang out in the WordPress support forum for this plugin - http://wordpress.org/support/plugin/updraftplus - however, to save our time so that we can spend it on development, please read the plugin's Frequently Asked Questions - <a href="http://updraftplus.com/support/frequently-asked-questions/">http://updraftplus.com/support/frequently-asked-questions/</a> - before going there, and ensure that you have updated to the latest released version of UpdraftPlus.

 == Installation ==

-<a href="http://updraftplus.com/download/">Please go here for full instructions</a>.
+<a href="http://updraftplus.com/download/">Please go here for full instructions for installing this plugin.</a>

 == Frequently Asked Questions ==

-<a href="http://updraftplus.com/support/frequently-asked-questions/"><strong>Please go here for the full FAQs.</strong></a> Below are just a handful which apply to the free wordpress.org version, or which bear repeating.
+<a href="http://updraftplus.com/support/frequently-asked-questions/"><strong>Please go here for the full FAQs - there are many more than below.</strong></a> Below are just a handful which particularly apply to the free wordpress.org version, or which bear repeating.

-= Can UpdraftPlus do <something>? =
+= Can UpdraftPlus do (something)? =

 Check out <a href="http://updraftplus.com/updraftplus-full-feature-list/">our full list of features</a>, and our <a href="http://updraftplus.com/shop/">add-ons shop</a>.

 = I found a bug.
 What do I do? =

+Note - this FAQ is for users of the free plugin.
+If you're a paying customer, then you should go here: http://updraftplus.com/support/ - please don't ask question in the WordPress.Org forum about purchases, as that's against their rules.

-Firstly, please make sure you read this FAQ through to the end - it may already have the answer you need.
-If it does, then please consider a donation (http://david.dw-perspective.org.uk/donate); it takes time to develop this plugin and FAQ.
+Next, please make sure you read this FAQ through to the end - it may already have the answer you need.
+If it does, then please consider a donation (e.g. buy our "No Adverts" add-on - http://updraftplus.com/shop/); it takes time to develop this plugin and FAQ.

-If it does not, then contact me!
+If it does not, then contact me (<a href="http://wordpress.org/support/plugin/updraftplus">the forum is the best way</a>)!
 This is a complex backup plugin and the only way I can ensure it's robust is to get bug reports and fix the problems that crop up.
 Please make sure you are using the latest version of the plugin, and that you include the version in your bug report - if you are not using the latest, then the first thing you will be asked to do is upgrade.

 Please turn on debugging mode (in the UpdraftPlus options page) and then try again, and after that send me the log if you can find it (there are links to download logs on the UpdraftPlus settings page; or you may be emailed it; failing that, it is in the directory wp-content/updraft, so FTP in and look for it there).
-If you cannot find the log, then I may not be able to help so much, but you can try - include as much information as you can when reporting (PHP version, your blog's site, the error you saw and how you got to the page that caused it, etcetera).
+If you cannot find the log, then I may not be able to help so much, but you can try - include as much information as you can when reporting (PHP version, your blog's site, the error you saw and how you got to the page that caused it, any other relevant plugins you have installed, etcetera). http://pastebin.com is a good place to post the log.

 If you know where to find your PHP error logs (often a file called error_log, possibly in your wp-admin directory (check via FTP)), then that's even better (don't send me multi-megabytes; just send the few lines that appear when you run a backup, if any).

-If you are a programmer and can send a patch, then that's even better.
+If you are a programmer and can debug and send a patch, then that's even better.

 Finally, if you post in the WordPress support forum, then make sure you include the word UpdraftPlus in your post; otherwise I will not be automatically notified that you posted.

 = Anything essential to know? =

-After you have set up UpdraftPlus, you must check that your backups are taking place successfully.
+After you have set up UpdraftPlus, you must check that your WordPress backups are taking place successfully.
 WordPress is a complex piece of software that runs in many situations.
 Don't wait until you need your backups before you find out that they never worked in the first place.
 Remember, there's no warranty and no guarantees - this is free software.

 = My enormous website is hosted by a dirt-cheap provider who starve my account of resources, and UpdraftPlus runs out of time!
 Help!
 Please make UpdraftPlus deal with this situation so that I can save two dollars! =

 UpdraftPlus supports resuming backup runs right from the beginning, so that it does not need to do everything in a single go; but this has limits.
-If your website is huge and your web hosting company gives your tiny resources on an over-loaded server, then your solution is to purchase better web hosting, or to hire me professionally.
-Otherwise, this is not considered a bug.
-UpdraftPlus is known to successfully back up websites that run into the gigabytes on web servers that are not resource-starved.
+If your website is huge and your web hosting company gives your tiny resources on an over-loaded server, then go into the "Expert settings" and reduce the size at which zip files are split (versions 1.6.53 onwards).
+UpdraftPlus is known to successfully back up websites that run into the multiple-gigabytes on web servers that are not resource-starved.

 = Will you support Windows Live SkyDrive? =

 No. Microsoft forbid the use of SkyDrive by backup utilities - see http://msdn.microsoft.com/en-us/library/live/hh826521.aspx ("Here are some examples of nonconforming apps: Apps that automatically back up files or folders to SkyDrive.").

-= How is this better than the original Updraft? =

-You can check the changelog for changes; but the original Updraft, before I forked it, had three major problems.
-Firstly, it only backed up WP core tables from the database; if any of your plugins stored data in extra tables, then they were not backed up.
-Secondly, it only backed up your plugins/themes/uploads and not any further directories inside wp-content that other plugins might have created.
-Thirdly, the database backup did not include charset information, which meant that you needed to know some SQL wizardry to actually be able to use the backup.
-I made UpdraftPlus out of my experience of trying to back up several sites with Updraft.
-Then, I added encryption for the database file for extra peace of mind, and future-proofed by getting rid of some deprecated aspects.
-Since then, many new features have been added, e.g. resuming of failed uploads, and Dropbox support.

 = Any known bugs ? =